iceproductionz/rockar/README.md

 Create the response, as outlined in the design to response in a valid JSON format.

-The data.csv file contain dummy data in order to fulfil the request - it is expected that data can be sourced from either a .csv file or DB connection (to be configuration from an .env file).
+The product.csv and customer.csv file contain dummy data in order to fulfil the request - it is expected that data can be sourced from either a .csv file or DB connection (to be configuration from an .env file).

 Whilst no external connection will be required, where appropriate stub out any external data connection.